SCAND 480 A: Kierkegaard and the Existentialist Tradition

 • Participation (20%)

-Papers will be judged on the inclusion of textual evidence, demonstration of careful readings of the texts and substantiated arguments.
+Papers will be assessed based on the inclusion of textual evidence, demonstration of careful readings of the texts and substantiated arguments.

 Grading Scale: